A robust optimization approach to flow decomposition: Minimum weighted inexact flow decomposition problem

 \subsection{Formulation without upper bounds}

 For the remainder of this section, we neglect the upper bounds on the flow, i.e., we consider \eqref{eq:MWIFD} without constraints \eqref{eq:MWIFD5}.
-This allows us to develop additional complexity results for both the nominal case and the strictly robust counterpart of different variants.
+This allows us to develop additional complexity results that are useful for both the MWIFDP and the strictly robust counterparts of the different variants to be presented in the next section.

 \begin{lemma} For $a_y = 0 $ and $a_w > 0$, the MWIFDP without upper bounds can be solved in polynomial time. \end{lemma} \begin{proof} We follow the proof of Lemma \ref{lemma:2}, but since we have no upper bounds, we set them to $\infty $ for the MCFP, i.e., we have $(\ubar{f}_{uv},\bar{f}_{uv}) = (f^l_{uv},\infty)$.
 Consequently, the same reasoning also applies here: Since the flow constraints have to be satisfied and the lower bound for each $(u,v) \in E $ is $\ubar{f}_{uv}$, each edge (with $ \ubar{f}_{uv}> 0 $) is covered by one or more paths with a summed weight of at least $\ubar{f}_{uv}$.
-Due to the fact that each $s-t$-path is a $s'-t'$ path that uses edge $(s',s)$ with $c(s,s')=1$, the summed weights of all $s-t$-paths are minimized.
+Since each $s$-$t$-path is a $s'$-$t'$ path that uses edge $(s',s)$ with $c(s,s')=1$, the summed weights of all $s$-$t$-paths are minimized. \end{proof}